OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

-  cd /OpenMDAO/dev/<your_working_directory>/<branchname>  (Takes you to your branch.) python2.6 go-openmdao-dev.py                            (Builds your virtual dev environment in devenv directory) cd /devenv                                              (Takes you to your dev environment.) bin/openmdao_docs                                       (Displays the documentation, building first if necessary)
+  cd /OpenMDAO/dev/<your_working_directory>/<branchname>  (Takes you to your branch.) python2.6 go-openmdao-dev.py                            (Builds your virtual dev environment in devenv directory) cd devenv                                              (Takes you to your dev environment.) bin/openmdao_docs                                       (Displays the documentation, building first if necessary)

 .. note:: If you have a preexisting ``devenv`` directory in your branch directory, you should delete